ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    - The Administrator sends a new POST request to the group-collection resource right away, specifying a different group name than the one suggested in the previous request that triggered the error response.

-      In order to not inadvertently suggest a new group name that is already assigned to an existing OSCORE group, the Administrator can first retrieve the list of existing groups from the Group Manager, as defined in {{collection-resource-get}}.
+      In order to not inadvertently suggest a new group name that is already assigned to an existing OSCORE group, the Administrator can first retrieve a list of existing groups from the Group Manager, as defined in {{collection-resource-get}}.
 In the payload of the response from the Group Manager, each specified link indicates the name of an existing OSCORE group as the last segment of its url-path.

       The Administrator should choose the new group name GROUPNAME to suggest, in such a way that it does not renounce permissions that were granted per the old group name GROUPNAME*.
 This is the case if the following holds.